-Enter the amounts of current year and prior year contributions to the organization's endowment funds.
+Enter the amounts of current year and prior year contributions and transfers to the organization's endowment funds.
 These amounts include all donor gifts, grants, and contributions received, as well as additional funds established by the organization's governing board to function like an endowment, but that can be expended at any time at the discretion of the board.

 Enter the current year and prior year net amounts of investment earnings, gains, and losses, including both realized or unrealized amounts.
 For earnings reported net of transaction costs, enter the net amount on line 1c.
 For earnings reported on a gross basis, enter the transaction costs on line 1f.